hex1c/noted.md/README.md

 ```bash
 notedmd config --edit
 ```
+This will guide you through:
+1. Setting up a master password for encrypting sensitive data
-This will guide you through selecting an AI provider (Gemini, Claude, or Ollama) and entering the necessary credentials, such as API keys or server details.
+2. Selecting an AI provider (Gemini, Claude, Ollama, or OpenAI-compatible)
+3. Entering the necessary credentials, such as API keys or server details

+Your API keys will be encrypted with your master password to ensure they're stored securely.

 ### AI Providers

-You can choose between three AI providers.
+You can choose between multiple AI providers.

 #### Gemini and Claude APIs
 You will need an API key from your chosen provider:
 - **Gemini API:** [Google AI Studio](https://aistudio.google.com/app/apikey)
 - **Claude API:** [Anthropic's website](https://console.anthropic.com/dashboard)

+> **Security Note**: All API keys are encrypted with your master password and stored securely.
+The keys are only decrypted in memory when needed for API requests.

 #### Ollama
 Make sure Ollama is installed and running on your local machine.
 You can download it from [Ollama's website](https://ollama.com/).